munnycodes/flaskr/flaskr/README.md

 # Flaskr
+This is a basic blog application called Flaskr.
+Users are able to register, log in, create posts and edit or delete their own posts.

 For this project, ensure that you have `python3`, `pip3` and `virtualenv` library set up.
 ### Setup
 1. Clone this repo onto your local machine.